“I’m sorry, Mom. I love you.”

 “I wish I could have told you the truth, about everything.
 Maybe I should have.”

-GM: Claire only gives a second, even wearier-looking shake of her head.
+GM: Claire only gives a second, even wearier-seeming shake of her head.
 Her eyes look so dark and sunken.

 She closes her eyes and leans back against the chair.
 Her voice is almost a whisper.